mickelson/attract/Readme.md

 or event.

 **ARTWORK:** Attract-Mode supports PNG, JPEG, GIF, BMP and TGA image formats.
-When deciding what image file to use for a particular artwork type (default artworks are "marquee" and "screen"), Attract-Mode will use the artwork/movie selection order set out below.
+When deciding what image file to use for a particular artwork type, Attract- Mode will use the artwork/movie selection order set out below.
+The default artworks in Attract-Mode are: "marquee" (for cabinet marquee images), "snap" (for game screen shots), "flyer" (for game flyer/box art) and "wheel" (for HyperSpin wheel art).
+You can add others as needed in the emulator configuration menu.

 **MOVIE:** Attract-Mode should support any movie format supported by FFmpeg.
 The movie to play is decided in the order set out below.